The holomorphic couch theorem: Introduction

 Given a point $x \in X$, we are interested in set of points in $Y$ where $x$ can be mapped by the elements of $\emb(X,Y,h)$.
 It is convenient to also keep track of how $x$ gets mapped to a given $y\in Y$ in the following sense.
 If $f \in \emb(X,Y,h)$, then by definition there exists a homotopy from $h$ to $f$.
-The homotopy class of the path $t \mapsto H(x,t)$ from $h(x)$ to $f(x)$ does not depend on the particular choice of $H$.
-We thus let $\lift_x(f)$ be the homotopy class of this path.
-This is an element of the universal cover of $Y$, which can be identified with the unit disk $\DD$.
+Since $h$ is generic, the homotopy class rel endpoints of the path $t \mapsto H(x,t)$ from $h(x)$ to $f(x)$ does not depend on the particular choice of $H$ (see Lemma \ref{lem:lift}).
+Denote the homotopy class of that path by $\lift_x(f)$.
+If the point $x\in X$ is kept fixed, $\lift_x(f)$ represents an element of the universal cover of $Y$ based at $h(x)$.
+Since $Y$ has non-abelian fundamental group, its universal cover is conformally equivalent to the unit disk $\DD$.

-The map $\lift_x : \emb(X,Y,h) \to \DD$ is continuous, and we let $\blob(x)$ be its image.
+The map $\lift_x : \emb(X,Y,h) \to \DD$ is continuous, and we call its image $\blob(x,X,Y,h)$.
 The blob is simpler than the image of the evaluation map in much the same way as Teichm\"uller space is simpler than moduli space.
 Indeed, the blob is as simple as can be.